Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal

-Recall that a Markovian description of the probe dynamics relies on the absence of information backflow from the environment to the system, an assumption justified when the bath relaxation time is much shorter than the characteristic timescale of the probe.
-If this separation of timescales is relaxed, the reduced dynamics of the probe need no longer be Markovian.
+Recall that a Markovian description of the probe dynamics relies on the absence of information backflow from the environment to the system.
+One way to effectively induce information backflow and thereby introduce non-Markovianity into the dynamics of the probe is to bring an auxiliary $A$.

-One way to effectively induce non-Markovian dynamics for the probe is to introduce an auxiliary system $A$ that mediates the interaction between the probe $S$ and the thermal bath $B$, with inverse temperature $\beta$.
-Our goal is to estimate $\beta$.
+The auxiliary acts an intermediate subsystem and mediates the interaction between the probe $S$ and the thermal bath $B$, with inverse temperature $\beta$.
 The probe and auxiliary interact coherently, while only the auxiliary is directly coupled to the bath.
 We consider a qubit auxiliary.
-The Hamiltonian of the composite system $S\!A$ is given by
+The Hamiltonian of the composite probe-auxiliary system $S\!A$ is given by

-where $J$ denotes the coherent coupling strength.
-And we consider the local field strengths $\omega=\omega_A.$
+where, $\sigma_{\pm}^{S/A}$ denote the raising and lowering (creation and annihilation) operators acting on the probe and auxiliary systems, respectively. $J$ denotes the coherent coupling strength.
+And the local field strengths $\omega=\omega_A.$

-Here, $\sigma_{\pm}^{S/A}$ denote the raising and lowering (creation and annihilation) operators acting on the probe and auxiliary systems, respectively.
-The introduction of the auxiliary does not compromise the Markovian character of the global dynamics, which remains governed by a GKSL master equation.
+We assume that the introduction of the auxiliary does not compromise the Markovian character of the global dynamics of the probe-auxiliary system, which remains governed by a GKSL master equation.
 However, the coherent $S\!A$ interaction generates correlations between the probe and the auxiliary during the evolution.